tomas-fryza/avr-course/lab8-project/README.md

 (*Topic provided by [YSpace](https://www.vut.cz/en/yspace) group.*)

 Test of multiprocessor communication.
-The MCU platform can be changed to [FRDM-MCXN947](https://www.nxp.com/document/guide/getting-started-with-frdm-mcxn947:GS-FRDM-MCXNXX) board.
+The MCU platform will be changed to [FRDM-MCXN947](https://www.nxp.com/document/guide/getting-started-with-frdm-mcxn947:GS-FRDM-MCXNXX) board.

 ### Another topic related to, for example, your bachelor's thesis